ChristoffBo/dockup/CHANELOG.md

 ## latest (2026-01-18)
-added shell to the ui, you can now shell into your containers, also added the ability to set per container in the stack's updates, be it auto update or check only.
+added shell to the ui, you can now shell into your containers, also added the ability to set per container in the stack's updates, be it auto update or check only, be aware that i could not get the shell to work in firefox, tested and working in brave and chromium.

 ## latest (2026-01-16)
 Updated Dependencies and changed a spilt editor parsing issue with using local docker registries. it will now support ip addressea if you wish to go the http route.